Skip to main content

 Primary & Secondary Applications

-Applications will be processed in the AMCAS office then forwarded to the medical school(s) of the applicant’s choice.
-Upon receipt of the student’s application from AMCAS, MCG will forward an application supplement (secondary application) to the applicants approved for further consideration.
+Primary applications will be processed in the AMCAS office and then forwarded to the medical school(s) of the applicant’s choice.
+Upon receipt of the primary application, MCG will send a secondary application to applicants.
 MCG does not charge an additional application fee in addition to the AMCAS fee.
-MCG will download all letters of recommendation from AMCAS.

 Prerequisites